ISL: Chennaiyin FC sign Bosnian defender Enes Sipovic | Goal.com

 ISL: Chennaiyin FC sign Bosnian defender Enes Sipovic

-Chennaiyin FC have announced the signing of Enes Sipovic as their head coach for the Indian Super League (ISL) 2020-21 season.
+Chennaiyin FC have announced the signing of Enes Sipovic for the Indian Super League (ISL) 2020-21 season.

-The former Bosnia and Herzegovina U-21 international has joined the two-time champions on a free transfer from Qatari outfit Umm Salal SC to become Chennaiyin's third foreign signing after Rafael Crivellaro and Eli Sabia were retained from last season.
+The former Bosnia and Herzegovina U-21 international has joined the two-time ISL champions on a free transfer from Qatari outfit Umm Salal SC.
+He becomes Chennaiyin's third foreign signing after Rafael Crivellaro and Eli Sabia were retained from last season.

-Sipovic, 30, is excited at the prospect of playing in India to add to his experience of playing in Asia with Saudi Arabia’s Ohod Club.
+Sipovic, 30, is excited at the prospect of playing in India to add to his Asian experience.
+He had already played for Saudi Arabia’s Ohod Club before his Qatar stint.

 Chennaiyin head coach Csaba Laszlo has also expressed his delight on the addition after the signings of Reagan Singh and Chhuantea Fanai in the backline.

+"He has experience of playing in Asia, specifically in more extreme conditions like in Saudi Arabia and Qatar, which I am certain will hold him in good stead in India," remarked the Romanian gaffer.

-The 6'6" tall center back spent his youth career with Zeljeznicar, the side who are known to produce the likes of Edin Dzeko, before spending six years at Otelul Galati in Romania where he won the 2010-11 Romanian top-division championship title.
+The 6'6" tall center back spent his youth career with Zeljeznicar (the team the likes of Edin Dzeko had played for) before spending six years at Otelul Galati in Romania where he won the 2010-11 Liga 1 title.

 Sipovic has also played against former Chennaiyin skipper Lucian Goian during his time in the Romanian Liga 1.
 Besides, he has traveled to Belgium (Westerlo) and Morocco (Ittihad Tanger & RS Berkane).